Military and Veterans Resource Center

 - Special Programs and Events

 The Military and Veterans Resource Center collected toy donations for the Marine Corps Reserve Toys for Tots program in fall 2017.
-Between fifty and one hundred toys were donated by student veterans, the Student-Athlete Advisory Committee and other groups on campus.
+Over two hundred toys were donated by student veterans, the Student-Athlete Advisory Committee, A&P staff members, alumni veterans and other groups on campus.
 The Toys for Tots program distributes toys to children whose parents cannot afford to buy them holiday gifts.